Strawberry Almond Milk

 - Strawberries: Look for fresh strawberries with a deep red color and green leaves at the top to ensure freshness.
 Wash them and cut off the green tops.
 Using a knife, slice them into small pieces so they cook faster and release more juice.

-- Vanilla extract: Always use pure vanilla extra with no artificial flavors to give the best flavor.
+- Vanilla extract: Always use pure vanilla extract when you can!
 Choose a brand that’s sold in small glass bottles to preserve the flavor and aroma.

 How To Make Homemade Strawberry Almond Milk